Noncommutative hyperbolic metrics: A (pseudo)distance on noncommutative sets

 \end{cor}

 We establish next the relation between $\tilde{d}_\mathcal D$ and $d_\mathcal D$ under the assumptions \eqref{propr1set} --- \eqref{propr3set}.
-As an immediate consequence of the upper semicontinuity of $\delta$ (Remark \ref{rem-cont}), we obtain for any differentiable path ${\bf a}$ defined on $[0,1]$ and any $t\in[0,1]$ the relation
+As a direct consequence of the upper semicontinuity of $\delta$ (Remark \ref{rem-cont}), we obtain for any differentiable path ${\bf a}$ defined on $[0,1]$ and any $t\in[0,1]$ the relation

 (When $t=0$ or $t=1$, the limit should of course be taken one-sided.)
 In particular given an arbitrary path ${\bf a}$, a division of $[0,1]$ translates into a division of $\tilde{d}(a,c)$.
 Given $\varepsilon>0$, for any $t\in[0,1]$ there exists $\eta_{t,\varepsilon}>0$ such that $\delta_\mathcal D({\bf a}(t),{\bf a}(t+h))\left(\frac{{\bf a}(t+h)-{\bf a}(t)}{h}\right)< \delta_\mathcal D({\bf a}(t),{\bf a}(t))({\bf a}'(t))+\varepsilon$ for any $|h|<\eta_{t,\varepsilon}$.
 The family $\{(t-\eta_{t,\varepsilon},t+\eta_{t,\varepsilon})\}_{0\le t\le1}$ is an open cover of $[0,1]$, so that we may extract a finite subcover $(t_1-\eta_{t_1,\varepsilon},t_1+\eta_{t_1,\varepsilon}),\dots, (t_N-\eta_{t_N,\varepsilon},t_N+\eta_{t_N,\varepsilon})$, $t_1<\cdots<t_N$.
 Let $t_0=0,t_{N+1}=1$.
 By choosing the smallest among $\eta_{t_j,\varepsilon}$, $1\le j\le N$, and increasing the number of points $t_j$ if necessary, we may assume that $\eta_{t_1,\varepsilon}=\cdots=\eta_{t_N,\varepsilon} =\eta_\varepsilon>0$ and $t_j\in(t_{j-1}-\eta_\varepsilon,t_{j-1}+\eta_\varepsilon)\cap (t_{j+1}-\eta_\varepsilon,t_{j+1}+\eta_\varepsilon)$.
 Then